Buying a car: a buyer's checklist

 If you require further information about used car warranties, contact the Consumer Protection Advice Line on 1300 304 054.

-The Fair Trading Act places certain obligations on a dealer when selling a vehicle.
+The Australian Consumer Law (ACL) places certain obligations on a dealer when selling a vehicle.
 The dealer must provide a vehicle that has clear title, matches any description which has been given and be of ‘merchantable quality’, ie fit for the purpose which a vehicle of that nature is normally used.
 The price of a vehicle is also taken into account when determining merchantable quality.

-If you buy a vehicle that is not covered by warranty under the Motor Vehicle Dealers Act, a dealer may still be responsible for some repairs under the Fair Trading Act.
+If you buy a vehicle that is not covered by warranty under the Motor Vehicle Dealers Act, a dealer may still be responsible for some repairs under the ACL.

 For example, a vehicle may be considered not to be of merchantable quality if there is a major defect which prevents it from being used in the normal way, or makes it unsafe to drive (eg faulty brakes, faulty steering, major structural rust).